-Adam Paul Smith most recently produced the feature documentary COMPANY TOWN which premiered at the Los Angeles International Film Festival and has garnered national attention and coverage from The New York Times, The New Yorker, The Guardian, Newsweek, Huffington Post (to name a few).
-He previously produced the award winning documentary ANGELS IN EXILE, narrated by Academy Award Winner© Charlize Theron that challenging viewers to look past the graphic image of homeless youth and see them for what they are… children.
+Adam Paul Smith most recently produced the feature documentary COMPANY TOWN which premiered at the Los Angeles International Film Festival and has garnered national attention and coverage from The New York Times, The New Yorker, The Guardian, Newsweek, Huffington Post (among others).
+He previously produced the award winning documentary ANGELS IN EXILE, narrated by Academy Award Winner© Charlize Theron, challenging viewers to look past the graphic image of homeless youth and see them for what they are… children.
 Adam is currently developing multiple projects both scripted and unscripted from feature length films to serialized and short form content.
 He is a writer and the editor of Act 4’s “Dig Deeper” section and the creator behind Act4’s “What Can I Do?” social action campaign initiative, building the bridge between inspired audiences and meaningful action.

 Prior to joining Act 4, Adam worked at International Creative Management (ICM) in the Motion Picture Literary Department and then in the Motion Picture Independent & International Department, where he assisted with the financing, packaging and sales for distribution of feature films.